 The Brewster – Douglas projects were the first government housing for black people built, not just in Detroit, but in the United States.
 According to Wikipedia, they were built between 1935 – 1955 and housed between 8,000 and 10,000 people.
 I lived there for a little over a year in 1971 – 1972 after moving from the house on Monterey.
 The apartment was large, bright with a view of the playground from my 5th floor window.
 There were 6 apartments on my floor, one elevator and two stairwells.
 The stairs were filthy and seldom (never by me) used.

-Notice how there are not only two high rises and multiple attached houses missing today, the surrounding community is practically empty of houses.
+Notice how there are now only three high rises and multiple attached houses missing today, the surrounding community is practically empty of houses.
 Highways cut off two sides and much vacant land on the other two sides.

 Memories: Walking to Eastern Market to collect food the farmers left at the end of the day rather than haul home.
 The old folks who sat outside on the stoop during nice weather.
 They were probably younger than I am now.
 Sweets, my sixty year old neighbor telling me she had six children but would have had none if she could have figured out how to stop.
 Listening to a woman curse a purse snatcher out down on the street.
 Seeing one man shoot another on the playground below.
 Watching the police running down the street, guns drawn, looking up at the windows, until they told us all to get back.
 The disoriented man wandering around my hall one night.
 Coming home to find someone had tried to break into my apartment.
 Only the safety chain stopped them.
 Pushing the desk in front of the door after that when I was home alone at night.
 The bunch of rough looking dudes hanging around the door when I came home with Jilo one evening asking if Rev. Cleage was my father.
 Phil moving in with us and running up my phone bill calling the Black Panther party in Algiers.
 My sister coming to visit once and my mother being so angry I was living in the projects that she dropped her off in the parking lot and sped off.
 How good it was to have my own place after living in various shared/borrowed spaces for over a year.
 Moving out and the old folks on the stoop asking if I was going back south.
 I said yes because I was moving to Atlanta but it wasn’t really “back south” because this was going to be my first time living there.